 As a manufacturer, we are expected to contribute to the resolution of social issues, including environmental problems, through our core business operations.

-As examples of our ongoing efforts, the Group is focusing on the creation of a) environmentally friendly products, b) products and services that can improve the environmental performance of customers’ products, and c) products and services that help improve the environment, such as products that save energy and resources, conserve biodiversity, and avoid the use of chemicals.
+As examples of our ongoing efforts, the Group is focusing on the creation of a) environmentally friendly products, b) products and services that can improve the environmental performance of customers’ products, and c) products and services that help improve the environment, such as products that save energy and resources, conserve biodiversity, and reduced use of chemical substances.
 This is all achieved thanks to our focus on craftsmanship, miniaturization, and efficiency.

 Green Products Certification System